Four Live (New Zealand TV programme): The Official NZ Top 40

 The Official NZ Top 40 is made up from a list of songs from the New Zealand Top 40 Singles Chart which is published by Recorded Music NZ.
 Recorded Music NZ also releases information on the Top 40 Albums in New Zealand.

 Before Drew and Shannon Live (Four Live's predecessor programme) aired on Four, an individual programme 'The Official NZ Top 40' was formed.
 This programme ended in December 2010.
 The Official NZ Top 40 later became a part of Drew and Shannon Live's Thursday afternoon shows, then part of Four Live.

 Thursdays were hosted by Kanoa Lloyd.

 Repeat

 Four Live was aired live on Four, weekdays at 4:30 but the programme could be re-watched on C4, weeknights at 7:30.
 The programme on C4 was a repeat, meaning that votes for music videos and entries for competitions may have no longer applied.

 Previous presenters

-In 2012, Four Live was hosted by Shannon Ryan and Tumehe Rongonui.
-2013 saw Shannon Ryan return as the regular host of the programme and Sharyn Casey replacing Tumehe Rongonui as the presenter of the Top 40 and co-host of Four Live.
+In 2012, Four Live was hosted by Shannon Ryan and Serena Cooper.
+2013 saw Shannon Ryan return as the regular host of the programme and Sharyn Casey replacing the presenter of the Top 40 and co-host of Four Live.

 2014 introduced a new presenter lineup of Four Live, with Drew Neemia and Kanoa Lloyd being the co-hosts of FOUR Live.